jcf-junior/Diabetes-CBR/README.md

 # Dataset Generator

-This program generates a dataset of random values within a specific range for each input.
+This script generates a dataset of random values within a specific range for each input.
 This dataset may not be accurate for real-world applications and should only be used for testing purposes.

 # Diabetes-CBR